The Best Synthesizer Keyboards for Music Production under $500

 - Computer interface: I guess in 2018 you don’t want to end up with an instrument without a digital connection.
 Therefore, I would suggest you, to go for a synthesizer with USB connection.
 That way, you will no longer have to invest in expensive technology to record and modify your sound, but you can do it right away to your computer in the DAW of your desire.
 On the same matter, it will also be good to go for a synth with MIDI capabilities.
 Take a closer look at The best DAW (music production software) and get ready for music production.

-Robert Moog said that “You have to be a musician in order to make music with a synthesizer”.
+Robert Moog said that “You have to be a musician to make music with a synthesizer”.

 In 2018 you will find high-quality synthesizer keyboard, sound modules, digital pianos, keyboard workstations and more.
 It might be an overwhelmed market but can cover the needs of every musician and with any available budget.

-After hours of researching, experiment with synthesizers and discussing with other musicians, we found the best 8 synthesizer keyboards in the market for under 600 dollars.
+After hours of researching, experiment with synthesizers and discussing with other musicians, we found the best eight synthesizer keyboards in the market for under 5600 dollars.
 We took under consideration the sound quality, sound banks, computer interface, extra features, budget and customer reviews.

 8 of the Best Synthesizer Keyboards for Music Production under $500